geoffrey-vl/mbed-air-quality-meter/README.md

 Zzz...
 ```

-To stop the script from executing: press `ctrl+c`.
+To stop the python script from executing: press `ctrl+c`.
 On the target, in the folder where you executed the script, a CSV file is generated.

 File content: